arunavagreen/arunavagreen.github.io/readme.md

 Any wireframes - attached
 Style guide - attached
 Personal Logo - name and personal pic on website is my logo as it is my personal portfolio site

+The presentation should include:

+A Walk-through of your design decisions and documents A review of your build process - challenges, favourite parts A walk-through of your live site and pointing out its features Answer any questions from students or teachers.